pmku/ChatApp/README.md

-A chat application for UNIX desktop computers.
+<i>Was going to be</i> a chat application for UNIX desktop computers.
+Server code utilises;
 <ul>
 	<li>Socket Programming</li>
 	<li>Multithreading</li>